 In addition to the “Silver Hemlock Award,” this year HRI will announce which county had the highest level of volunteer participation!

 We’d love to receive action shots of you collecting cones or standing in front of your trees showing off your haul!
-Please email photos to Marianne at email@example.com.
-See some of last year’s highlights below.
+Please email photos to email@example.com.
+See some highlights from previous years below.